 Camping at Uluru

 We stayed at the campground of Ayers Rock Resort, which is a large accommodation complex encompassing a campground and a resort.
 The campground has all the necessary facilities as well as a refreshingly cool swimming pool.

-In the short time that we stayed at the stream, we saw a Grey shrike-thrush and a While-plumed honeyeater.
+In the short time that we stayed at the waterhole, we saw a Grey shrike-thrush and a While-plumed honeyeater.
 And birds were not the only things around.

 There was some critter hidden in a rock crevice that kept calling out in a loud and persistent voice.
 But as thoroughly as we examined every nook and cranny in the rock wall, we could not find the culprit.

-The car park at the end of the walk had a bit more action and turned up Hooded robins, Spinifex pigeons, Diamond dove, Crested pigeon, Grey honeyeater and Rock ctenotus.
+The car park at the end of the walk is a good place to spot some wildlife hiding in the shade of trees.
+We spotted Hooded robins, Spinifex pigeons, Diamond doves, Crested pigeons, Grey honeyeaters and Rock ctenotus.

-But the most exciting sighting of the day was the Thorny Devil.
+Our most exciting wildlife sighting of the day was the Thorny Devil on the way out of the Kings Canyon.
 What an incredible animal it is!
 With its looks of an extraterrestrial and its ability to absorb water through its skin by simply standing in a puddle, this incredible reptile was very high on my bucket list.